ambertunnell/ambertunnell.github.io/source/_posts/2014-08-20-insertion-sort.markdown

 categories: [sorting algorithms, computer science]
 ---

-Insertion sort is another simple sorting algorithm.
-It creates a new array and iterates up the current array, placing the current element into the correct place in the new sorted array.
+Like Bubble Sort, Insertion Sort is a simple sorting algorithm.

+Insertion Sort works by iterating up the current array, placing the current element into the correct place in the new sorted array.

 <ol>
   <li>First, take the first element of the unsorted array out of the array and put it into an empty new array.</li>